045 Common Pandas Mistakes#

 This seems very natural, but it (probably) hasn’t worked and it has generated a SettingWithCopyWarning.

 To understand the origins of the problem, it is necessary to understand that Pandas operations can return either a copy of the data or a view of the data.
 A copy is a new DataFrame that contains a completely new copy of the original data (or some part of it).
 A view is a new DataFrame that contains a reference to the original data (or some part of it).
 If you change the data in a copy, then the original data remains unchanged.
 If you change the data in a view, then the original data is also changed.
-(This is similar to the difference between a copy and a reference in Python.)
+(This is somewhat analogous to the difference between references and copies in Python variables, although Pandas’ internal data structures make the distinction more complex.)

 The code above is actually equivalent to the following: